-The SEELEVEL ■ TM Tank Monitor represents a massive leap forward in level measurement technology for the Recreational Vehicle industry.
-The SEELEVELTM has a combination of features, accuracy, reliability, and diagnostic capability that have never been available before.
+The SEELEVEL II[TM] Tank Monitor represents a massive leap forward in level measurement technology for the Recreational Vehicle industry.
+The SEELEVEL[TM] has a combination of features, accuracy, reliability, and diagnostic capability that have never been available before.

-Model 709-HP3W will monitor the battery voltage, the fresh water and sewer holding tanks, and the LP Gas tank.
-This model also includes a pump switch and a heater switch.
+Model 709-2P will monitor the battery voltage, and the fresh water and black holding tanks.
 The information is displayed on a 3-digit alpha-numeric LED display.
 In addition, the system can display the operating characteristics of each of the tank sending units, giving it unsurpassed diagnostic capability.

-A WARNING: All power circuits must be fused.
-If a fuse is not provided with the system then it is the installer's responsibility to install a fuse with a maximum rating of 10 amps.
-A relay is required if more than 10 amps is needed for the pump.
+▲ WARNING: All power circuits must be fused.
+If a fuse is not provided with the system then it is the installer's responsibility to install a fuse with a maximum rating of 7.5 amps.
+A relay is required if more than 7.5 amps is needed for the pump.